-Flexible Checkout Time: Though I have no particular reason to say why, but never stay at a hostel with a checkout time before 10 am.
-A hostel that wants its guests to be out before 10 is more fit to be a disciplined business hotel than a flexible backpackers hostel.
+Flexible Checkout Time: Though I have no particular reason to say why, never stay at a hostel with a checkout time before 10 am.
+A hostel that wants its guests to be out before 10 is fitter to be a disciplined business hotel than a flexible backpackers hostel.
 Hotels with a late checkout understand backpackers better and often provide a more relaxed and chilled-out environment.

 There’s just something very wrong about a hostel asking you to pack and leave so early in the morning.

 Lockers: I hate hostels that have no safety lockers for guests.
 And while it’s surprising, I have stayed at many places that provide no lockers or charge for using one.